 |logical conjunction||product||product type|

 |negation||internal hom into initial object||function type into empty type|

 |existential quantification||dependent sum ((-1)-truncation of)||dependent sum type (bracket type of)|

 |higher induction||higher colimit||higher inductive type|

 |set||internal 0-groupoid||Bishop set/setoid|

 |universe||object classifier||type of types|

-In homotopy type theory a type of (small) types is what semantically becomes a (small) object classifier.
+In homotopy type theory a type of (small) types is what in higher categorical semantics is interpreted as a (small) object classifier.
 Thus, the type of types is a refinement of the type of propositions which only contains the (-1)-truncated/h-level-1 types (and is semantically a subobject classifier).